vrothenberg/CrewKB/memory-bank/activeContext.md

 ### Technical Considerations

-1. **API Selection**: We're using the SerperDev API for web search, the Entrez API for PubMed search, and the Semantic Scholar API for academic paper search.
-These APIs provide structured data that can be easily processed by the agents.
+1. **API Selection**: We're using the SerperDev API for web search and the Semantic Scholar API for academic paper search.
+We've decided not to rely on the PubMed tool due to implementation issues.
+The DirectGoogleScholarTool provides direct access to Google Scholar without requiring an API key.

 2. **LLM Provider**: We're using Google's Gemini 2.0 Flash model for the agents, as it provides a good balance of performance, quality, and cost with its 1M token context window.